phajy/DiscDegeneracies/poster/main.typ

 #let poster_abstract = secblock()[
   = Abstract

   X-ray studies of broad iron lines are a key diagnostic of the accretion environment of supermassive black holes.
 These lines are broadened and skewed in a characteristic manner by the relativistic effects of the disc and black hole.
 A typical assumption is that the spacetime is described by the Kerr metric for a spinning black hole, the disc is razor thin and in the equatorial plane, and that the corona is a "lamppost" positioned along the symmetry axis.
 Here we relax these assumptions and investigate potential degeneracies in recovering parameter values when fitting Kerr lamppost models to more sophisticated simulated accretion flows.
 In particular, we investigate thick discs at high inclination in which the innermost radii can be obscured.
-This is a _work in progress_ but we show some preliminary results and invite discussion.
+This is a _work in progress_ but we show some preliminary results and invite discussion about the implications of more realistic disc and corona modelling.
 ]

 // introduction
 #let poster_intro = secblock(fill: COLOR_BLUE)[
   = Introduction

   X-ray observations of "broad iron lines" are an extremely powerful probe of the spacetime, corona, and accretion environment around black holes.

   #figure(
-    block(image("figs/disc_and_reflection.jpg", width: 80%), stroke:6pt, inset: SPACING, radius: SPACING, fill: white),
+    block(image("figs/disc_and_reflection.jpg", width: 80%), stroke: 6pt, inset: SPACING, radius: SPACING, fill: white),
-    caption: ["Lamppost" corona illuminating a razor-thin accretion disc.]
+    caption: ["Lamppost" corona illuminating a razor-thin accretion disc.], )
-  )

   #figure(
-    block(image("figs/blurred_reflection.svg", width: 80%), stroke:6pt, inset: SPACING, radius: SPACING, fill: white),
+    block(image("figs/blurred_reflection.svg", width: 80%), stroke: 6pt, inset: SPACING, radius: SPACING, fill: white),
     caption: [The reflection spectrum is relativistically blurred.
-The specifics of the broadening encode information about the disc, corona, and spacetime.]
+The specifics of the broadening encode information about the disc, corona, and spacetime.], )
-  )

   #figure(
-    block(image("figs/powerlaw_fit.svg", width: 80%), stroke:6pt, inset: SPACING, radius: SPACING, fill: white),
+    block(image("figs/powerlaw_fit.svg", width: 80%), stroke: 6pt, inset: SPACING, radius: SPACING, fill: white),
     caption: [Power-law fit to MCG --6-30-15 observations by _XMM-Newton_ and _NuSTAR_.
-The residuals clearly show the broad iron line and Compton hump.]
+The residuals clearly show the broad iron line and Compton hump.], )
-  )
 ]